A note on self orbit equivalences of Anosov flows and bundles with fiberwise Anosov flows: Proof of Theorem

-Hence we showed that, for any periodic orbit $\alpha$ and the corresponding chain of lozenges $\FH(\wt\alpha)$, the map $\wt h$ either acts as the identity on $\FH(\wt\alpha)$, or does not preserve any lozenge in the chain.
+Hence we showed that, for any periodic orbit $\alpha$ and the corresponding chain of lozenges $\FH(\wt\alpha)$, either the map $\wt h$ does not preserve any lozenge in the chain, or, if it does preserve a lozenge, $\wt h$ must act as the identity on $\FH(\wt\alpha)$.

 We can now head on to the proof.\\